theodo/signature/Readme.md

 - Gmail
 - Outlook 2013+ :warning: most of your problems will come from old versions of Outlook which are still widely used

+# Make a signature editable with the form

+In the signature template, use the following classes and ids (this needs clean up)

+- class `signatureName`
+- class `signatureJob`
+- class `signatureMail`
+- class `signatureFrTel`
+- id `signatureUkTel`
+- id `signatureMaTel`
+- id `frenchAddress`
+- id `ukAddress`
+- See how to handle several phones with id `signatureFrTelGroup`, `signatureUkTelGroup`, and `signatureMaTelGroup` in the code
+- Same with addresses

 # About CSS logos

 I don't recommend doing a CSS logo, but I did it for BAM (after many struggles) and here's what I learned